factorhouse/cronut/README.md

 ## Integrant

-When initializing an Integrant system you will need to provide the Cronut tagged literals.
+When initializing an Integrant system you will need to provide the Cronut data readers.

 See: `troy-west.cronut/init-system` for a convenience implementation if you prefer: